ErpNetDocs/tech/reference/config-options-reference.md

 The options set for the database are visible in the Configurations navigator and can have different values in each database.

-## А list of configuration keys, their action and possible values: ##
+## А list of configuration keys, their action, and possible values: ##

 ## 1. AllowFirmPlannedParentForReleasedChild
-- a.Action: When the key has value and this value is "1" the following is allows: released subdocuments of FirmPlanned document are allowed.
+- a.Action: When the key has value and this value is "1", the following is allowed: released subdocuments of the FirmPlanned document are allowed.
 - b.The user sets it manually.

 ## 2. CheckForNonVoidedReferencingDocumentsDisabled
-- a.Action: When the key has value and this value is "1", verification for references between the documents is not performed when a document is made void.
+- a.Action: When the key hasa  value and this value is "1", verification for references between the documents is not performed when a document is made void.
 In all other cases, the verification is performed.
 - b.The user sets it manually.

 ## 3. CheckForOverexecutionDisabled
-- a.Action: When the key has value and this value is "1", verification for over execution of the parent order documents is not performed.
+- a.Action: When the key has a value and this value is "1", verification for over execution of the parent order documents is not performed.
 In all other cases, the verification is performed.
 - b.The user sets it manually.

 ## 4. CheckForOverinvoicedQuantityInSalesOrderLinesDisabled
-- a.Action: When the key has value and this value is "1", verification for invoicing greater quantity than the sold quantity is not performed.
+- a.Action: When the key has a value and this value is "1", verification for invoicing a greater quantity than the sold quantity is not performed.
 In all other cases, the verification is performed.
 - b.The user sets it manually.

 ## 5. CheckForTransactionMovementTypeDifferentThanParentStoreOrderMovementTypeDisabled